-At the end of last week’s parashat – Parashat Chukat – we read of the nation of Israel’s mighty military victories over Sihon, king of the Amorites, and Og, king of Bashan, both ruling lands on the east side of the Jordan.
-The final words of the parashat read: “The Children of Israel journeyed and encamped in the plains of Moab, opposite the Jordan, near Jericho.”
-(Numbers 22:1) It is against this backdrop that we open up this week’s parashat – Parashat Balak – with these words:
+At the end of last week’s Torah portion (Parashat Chukat), we read of the Children of Israel’s mighty military victories over Sihon, king of the Amorites, and Og, king of Bashan, both ruling lands on the east side of the Jordan.
+The final words of the parashah read (Numbers 22:1): “The Children of Israel journeyed and encamped in the plains of Moab, opposite the Jordan, near Jericho.”

 וַיַּ֥רְא בָּלָ֖ק בֶּן־צִפּ֑וֹר אֵ֛ת כָּל־אֲשֶׁר־עָשָׂ֥ה יִשְׂרָאֵ֖ל לָֽאֱמֹרִֽי׃